MustafaBerkPolat/DREAMT-analysis/README.md

 ### Correlation Heatmap for N3 Sleep Data
 ![Correlation Heatmap for N3 Sleep Data](https://github.com/user-attachments/assets/efe3268f-bb3e-4f55-bd04-4bf9aa7b633b)

 N3 sleep is the stage of deepest sleep, associated with the slowest brain activity and highest bodily relaxation.
 Surprisingly, electrocardiogram (ECG) measurements have a very strong correlation with electrooculogram measurements and insomnia during this stage of sleep.
 On the other hand, the correlation between these measurements and F4-M1, Fp1-O2, temperature-based airflow (THORAX) and right anterior tibialis muscle activity (RAT) measurements are very negative.
 One would expect FLOW and ECG values to have a positive correlation, as body temperature, heart rate and breathing rate all fall down as the body enters deep rest, but the measurements indicate otherwise.
-What this means is unfortunately beyond me.
+The correlation with insomnia is not reliable as only one participant has insomnia, but the rest is potentially worth exploring deeper.

 ### Correlation Heatmap for Aggregate Non-REM Sleep Data